GoogleCloudPlatform/terraform-google-crmint/CONTRIBUTING.md

 submodules, and example modules are all functionally correct.

 #### Test Environment

 The easiest way to test the module is in an isolated test project.
-The setup for such a project is defined in [test/setup](./test/setup/) directory.
+You can follow the steps in the colab: https://codelabs.developers.google.com/cft-onboarding/

 To use this setup, you need a service account with these permissions (on a Folder or Organization):
 - Project Creator